 When I started Folk Art Flowers, I had spent most of my career working in global health.
 Early on, I did Peace Corps, which was incredible mostly because I got to hang outside and work with farmers all day.
 Over the next decade, I found myself asking about farms and farmers whenever I traveled: What did they grow there?
 Who were the farmers?
 What did their season look like?
 It took me a while, but I finally realized that my ideal job would involve connecting with people and nature.

 This is the perfect business for me in so many ways.
 I'm able to help people connect with the beauty of nature, help folks celebrate their most meaningful milestones, and remain in awe of the natural world on a daily basis.
+I also get to use my artistic design brain to create gorgeous pieces for weddings and events.
 I am so excited and grateful to be able to share some of my joy with you by bringing you beautiful, local, and sustainably produced flowers.

 ABOUT SUSTAINABLE FLORAL DESIGN & SOURCING